kompics/kompicsbenches/OS_Specific_Dependencies.md

 Java
 ----
 Any **JDK** should do, but usually **Oracle JDK** behaves in the most expected manner.
-For actual experiments, it may be wise to run on **JDK 8** instead of the newer ones, as many libraris rely on unsafe functions to be available for performance.
+For actual experiments, it may be wise to run on **JDK 8** instead of the newer ones, as many libraries rely on unsafe functions to be available for performance.

 SBT
 ---